 This way it will have a unique taste that is more concentrated and richer than regular brown sugar.

 The Best Time to Add Brown Sugar to Coffee

 The best time to add brown sugar to coffee is directly after you brew it.

 There are two ways to do this:

 - cold brew or hot brew.

 With cold brew, you can add brown sugar to your cup immediately after brewing.

 Simply pour some coffee syrup directly in there and stir it.

 This way, the level of sweetness will be higher than if you add it to the drink before it cools down.

-Since you can get ready-made syrups for a cold brew which are enriched with vitamins and antioxidants, then using them is an undoubtedly better choice than making your own.
+Since you can get ready-made syrups for a cold brew that are enriched with vitamins and antioxidants, then using them is undoubtedly a better choice than making your own.